What is Public Cloud?

 Benefits of Using a Public Cloud

-With a public cloud, there is no need to maintain an internal infrastructure — hardware and software are managed by the provider.
-Typically, you only pay for the cloud services that you use, and you are not saddled with unnecessary features and costs that are not useful to your business needs.
-There is often also more flexibility in payment options.
-Businesses can pay by usage, by the hour, or by user interaction, and there is no need to commit to a fixed cost.
-Public cloud likewise entails a lower staffing cost, as you don’t need to pay for a team to maintain and optimize the on-site cloud infrastructure.
+With a public cloud, there is no need to maintain an internal infrastructure — hardware and software are managed by the provider, making it easier.
+Typically, you only pay for the cloud services that you use, and you are not saddled with unnecessary features and costs.
+There is often also more flexibility in payment options where businesses can pay by usage, hour, or interaction.
+Public cloud likewise entails a lower staffing cost, as you don’t need to pay for a team to maintain and optimize on-site cloud infrastructure.

 2. Scalability

-The second benefit is that public clouds offer a great economy of scale that is difficult to achieve with an internal data center.
-Infrastructure is optimally built in public cloud data centers to ensure that scalability is infinite, easy, and possible without any downtime or decrease in workload capabilities.
-Deployment is drastically simplified, as a company needs only to purchase the services they need and then configure and set up their cloud using a secure internet connection.
-Conversely, an onsite private cloud usually requires a significant investment of time and resources to set up hardware, create and operate software, and configure cloud services.
+Infrastructure is optimally built in public cloud data centers to ensure that scalability is infinite, easy, and possible without any downtime or decrease in workload capabilities, which is difficult to achieve with internal data centers.
+Deployment is drastically simplified, as a company needs only to purchase the services it needs and then configure and set up its cloud using a secure internet connection.
+Conversely, an on-site private cloud usually requires a significant investment of time and resources to set up hardware, create and operate software, and configure cloud services.

 Challenges of Public Cloud